wasquith-usgs/percSVexp/gwanalog/README.md

 3. STEP 3 --- Creation of the observation network of 800 sites.
 Here is it important that the seed is set to 62 so for each operation of the script, the same observation sites are always present.
 The locations and observations of this network are in the variables `X` and `Y` (location) and `Z` (observation).

-4. STEP 4 --- Creation of figures `fig01_surface.pdf` and `fig02_image.pdf`.
-(Recall that this are written to the `../draftfigures` directory.
+4. STEP 4 --- Creation of figures `fig01_rawsurface.pdf` and `fig02_rawimage.pdf`.
+(Recall that these are written to the `../draftfigures` directory.
 The first figure shows a contour map with the true surface along with the observation sites where realization of observation are made.
 The shaded region is a special subset to be used in later figures.
-The second figure is a heat map representation.
+The second figure is a terrain map representation.
+A raw legend of the terrain map is `fig02_rawlegend.pdf`.
+These three figures are branded as `raw` to indicate that a passage through a vector editing software was used to create the final figures 1 and 2 in the paper.

 5. STEP 5 --- Creation of figure `fig03_horzmarginA.pdf` uses the data shaded in figures 1 and 2 where the northing coordinate is flatted to the horizontal axis.
 A generalized additive model (GAM) (`gam <- mgcv::gam(Zp~s(Xp, bs="tp"))`) is fit and draw (blue line, `col=4`).
 A SVM is fit (`svm <- kernlab::ksvm(Zp~Xp, epsilon=0.3)`) to the data and drawn (red line, `col=2`).
 It is important to note the use of the plotting character (`pch`) in the `points()` calls.
 The support vectors are plotted as filled grey dots and the nonsupport vectors are the open circles.